NBA Rumors: Blazers May Consider Kevin Love Trade An ‘All-In Move’ To Win Championship In 2019-20 Season

 Kevin Love may not be on the same level as LeBron James, Kevin Durant, and Kawhi Leonard, but he would still be an incredible addition to the Trail Blazers, giving them an All-Star caliber big man who can knock down shots from beyond the arc.
 What makes Love a more intriguing acquisition for the Trail Blazers is his ability to efficiently play alongside other NBA superstars.
 After spending three years with Kyrie Irving and LeBron James in Cleveland, Love definitely won’t mind serving as the Trail Blazers’ third scoring option behind Damian Lillard and C.J.
 McCollum.

 However, despite the potential benefits of acquiring him, Ellis believes that the Trail Blazers should only consider trading for Kevin Love if the Cavaliers wouldn’t demand a young and promising player or a future first-round pick in return.
 In the proposed trade deal by Ellis, the Trail Blazers will only be sending the expiring contract of Hassan Whiteside to the Cavaliers for Love.
-The deal would help the Cavaliers in unloading Love’s lucrative contract and focus on the development of their young core.
+The deal would help the Cavaliers unload Love’s lucrative contract and focus on the development of their young core.
 However, as of now, it remains a big question mark if the Cavaliers will consider trading Love just for the sake of freeing salary cap space.